willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    myCharList : String
    myCharList = ['H', 'e', 'l', 'l', 'o']

-The :pseudoml:`type` keyword creates a *type synonym*; this is just a different label, sometimes to save on keyboard work for a frequently-used but complex type name, or sometimes as a form of documentation (as in :pseudoml:`type UserId = String`).
-Brand new types are declared with :pseudoml:`data`:
+The `type` keyword creates a *type synonym*; this is just a different label, sometimes to save on keyboard work for a frequently-used but complex type name, or sometimes as a form of documentation (as in `type UserId = String`).
+Brand new types are declared with `data`:

 .. code:: pseudoml